-Forms should be faxed to 503-725-5896 or emailed to email@example.com and the original sent via interoffice mail to HRC or hand-delivered to 1600 SW 4th Avenue, Suite 518.
+- Forms should be faxed to 503-725-5896 or emailed to firstname.lastname@example.org.
+The original should be sent via interoffice mail to HRC or hand-delivered to 1600 SW 4th Avenue, Suite 518.

 - Prompt reporting shows that you are concerned for your employee.

-- PSU is required to submit forms to SAIF right away.
+- PSU is required to submit forms to SAIF right away (same day when possible).

-- If the completed forms are not immediately forwarded to Human Resources and the worker decides later to file a claim with SAIF, the worker may have difficulty proving their case.
+- If the completed forms are not immediately forwarded to Human Resources and the worker decides later to file a claim with SAIF, the worker may have difficulty providing his or her case.